Looking to get started with AR, whether as a creator, a

 Augmented Human: How Technology Is Shaping the New Reality by Helen Papagiannis

-‘Augmented Human’ gives a great holistic overview of the impact of AR on different industries and culture through stories, real examples and insight from AR experts.
+‘Augmented Human’ gives a great holistic overview of the AR’s impact on different industries and cultures through stories, real examples and insight from AR experts.
 In the book, Dr. Papagiannis explains what the “new wave of reality” is and how AR technology can amplify our human abilities through all five senses, not just sight.
-This isn’t a technical book, so we would recommend it as a resource for anyone– not just developers and creators – involved in AR projects or interested in AR as an industry.
+This isn’t one of those technical augmented reality books, so we would recommend it as a resource for anyone– not just developers and creators – involved in AR projects or interested in AR as an industry.

 Charlie Fink’s Metaverse by Charlie Fink

 This is a must-read for aspiring VR and AR creators who want to get started in the industry.
 It is written by a former Disney, AOL and AG Interactive executive, who now writes about VR, AR, and new media for Forbes.
 The book explains every aspect of what Fink refers to as “the metaverse,” from terminology to explaining technologies and product reviews.
 Fun to read and easy to follow, by the end of the book you’ll be well-equipped and dying to get started.
 As a bonus, it’s an AR book which you can use a free app alongside to view original animations!
 One of the augmented reality books he just released is focused on AR only and we’ve just ordered our copy here – review to come soon.

 Picnic Comma Lightning: In Search of a New Reality by Laurence Scott

 “Picnic Comma Lightning” isn’t strictly a book about AR, but more of a deep dive into modern life in the digital world and how this affects our outlook on reality.
 This book will really make you think about all the ways technology influences the way we think and act.
 Which is something that every AR creator should understand, so they can create the best experiences for users.

 The Fourth Transformation by Robert Scoble and Shel Israel